Yoskutik/awesome_progress_bar/README.md

 #### Attention!

-In the thread mode you should handle KeyboardInterrupt exception with `bar.stop()`
-function:
+If you want to use thread mode and your code may accept exceptions (including KeyboardInterrupt) you must handle them using `stop` function.
+Otherwise the progress bar will not stop printing.

 ```python
 from awesome_progress_bar import ProgressBar